-A blueprint entitled Army 2020 has been drawn up by Lieutenant General Nick Carter, who has been tasked with the Army's reorganisation while overall numbers are cut by a fifth.
-It recommends the separation of "Reaction" and "Adaptable" forces, enabling the UK to respond in an emergency while also preparing for longer-term deployment.
+The blueprint for reform, Army 2020, was drawn up by Lieutenant-General Nick Carter, who has been asked to reorganise the service while overall numbers are cut by a fifth.
+He recommends the separation of "reaction" and "adaptable" forces, enabling Britain to respond in an emergency while also preparing for longer-term deployments.

-In addition to the Carter plan, senior officers – including, it is believed, General Sir David Richards, the head of the military – want to expand the type of combat carried out by the SAS and the SBS as well as Istar (Intelligence Surveillance Target Acquisition and Reconnaissance).
-They also want to focus on cyber security, which they argue is vital for a "lighter, more agile" type of combat.
+In addition to the Carter plan, senior officers – including, it is believed, General Sir David Richards, the head of the military – want to expand the type of combat carried out by the SAS and the SBS, as well as improving the Army's intelligence, surveillance, target acquisition and reconnaissance (Istar) functions.
+They also want to focus on cyber-security, which they say is vital for "lighter, more agile" combat.

-Although the scheme will take time to come to fruition, the plans have been heavily influenced by the events of the Arab Spring, the confrontation over Iran's nuclear arsenal and the possibility of an Israeli attack as well as lessons learned from Iraq, Afghanistan and Libya.
-Senior officers are urging caution over British involvement in Syria and only basic contingency plans have been made for such an operation.
+Although the plans will take time to come to fruition, they are heavily influenced by the Arab Spring, the confrontation over Iran's nuclear arsenal and lessons learned in Iraq, Afghanistan and Libya.
+Senior officers are urging caution over any British involvement in Syria and only basic contingency plans have been made for such an operation.
 There is, however, much more planning for the aftermath of a possible Israeli strike on Iran.

 Join thought-provoking conversations, follow other Independent readers and see their replies